Venezuelan opposition leader: ‘It is the freedom-fight of the 21st century’

 His objective, he said, is “to build a healthy democracy, of progress and social justice for the country (to) eradicate, through popular struggle, new attempts by a left-wing dictatorship.”

-For this reason, “everyone must be a winner if we achieve this distinction which is the most important prize for peace and human rights in Europe.”
+For this reason, “everyone must feel a winner" if we achieve this distinction which is "the most important prize for peace and human rights in Europe.”

 The project was co-financed by the European Union in the frame of the European Parliament's grant program in the field of communication.
 The European Parliament was not involved in its preparation and is, in no case, responsible for or bound by the information for opinions expressed in the context of this project.
 In accordance with applicable law, the authors, interviewed people, publishers or program broadcasters are solely responsible.
 The European Parliament can also not be held liable for direct or indirect damage that may result from the implementation of the project.